guinascimento/aritcaptcha/README.markdown

-# Aritcaptcha: A simple numeric captcha for Rails 3
+# Aritcaptcha: A simple arithmetic captcha for Rails 3

 Aritcaptcha provides a simple way to display a arithmetic captcha inside a page.